 You can embed a web-based softphone directly in the agent interface in Zendesk Support.
 Embedding a softphone eliminates toggling between screens and enhances the agent's efficiency.

-Telephony providers can provide a softphone with options such as:
+Telephony providers can equip a softphone with features such as:

-- Call controls, such as answer, end, transfer, conference, hold, and mute
+- Call controls: Options to accept, decline, end, transfer, conference, hold, and mute calls.

-- View current call details, such as the caller’s name, phone number, and call duration
+- Current call details: Display details like the caller's name, phone number, and call duration.

-- View the call queue and recent call history
+- Call queue and history: View the call queue and recent call history.

-The top bar location has the following properties:
+The top bar app has the following properties:

-- Persistent session that is loaded when Zendesk Support loads
+- A persistent session that is loaded when Zendesk Support loads

 - Access to user-level context but not ticket-level context

 - Build the UI of your app.
-Because Zendesk apps run in iframes in the Support interface, you can build the app with any technology you like, including server-side technologies.
-See the Developer Guide in the Apps framework documentation.
+Since Zendesk apps use iframes within the Support interface, you can develop the app using any technology of your choice, including server-side technologies.
+See the app developer Getting started guide.

-- Re-size the app's height and width using the Apps framework's resize action.
+- Adjust the app's height and width using the Apps framework's resize action.

 - Design the icon the agent clicks to open the app.
-See Top bar and nav bar icon in the Apps style guide.
+See Top bar and nav bar icon.

 - Send notifications to the top bar app from the telephony system or platform.

-- Programmatically open the app with the Send Notification to App endpoint in the Support REST API.
+- Open the app programmatically with the Send Notification to App endpoint in the Support REST API.

 - Use the notification endpoint with the Apps framework's popover action.

-- Make sure the softphone can be manually toggled on and off by the agent.
+- Ensure the softphone can be manually toggled on and off by the agent.

-If you want, let the agent make outbound calls.
-Use the framework's User object API to get the phone number from the user’s profile in Support and send it to the telephony system to make the call.
-You'll need to specify the Zendesk user ID of the user the agent wants to call, because the top bar location doesn't have access to the ticket data, which has the id of the user who requested help.
+- Allow the agent make outbound calls.
+Use the framework's User object API to retrieve the phone number from the user’s profile in Support and send it to the telephony system to initiate the call.
+You'll need to specify the Zendesk user id of the user the agent wants to call, as the top bar location doesn't have access to the ticket data, which contains the id of the user who requested help.

-- Provide a login mechanism to your call controls.
-Zendesk suggests using OAuth if you support this.
-Basic auth will work as well.
+- Incorporate a login mechanism into your call controls.
+Zendesk recommends using OAuth if you support this.
+Basic auth will also work.

 - If making requests from the app to the Zendesk REST API, the requests are already authenticated because the agents are signed in.
 The agents must be allowed to use the endpoint.
-See the endpoint doc for user permissions.
-For an example, see the User App Data sample app on Github.
+For more information, see Endpoint access.

 - If required, localize the app.
-See App internationalization in the developer docs.
+See App internationalization.

-In addition to a web-based softphone, you can integrate a third party telephony system using the following methods (assuming a telephony provider has the supporting integration layer):
+In addition to a web-based softphone, you can integrate a third-party telephony system using the following approaches (provided the telephony provider has the necessary integration layer):